-This value specifies that a service accepts client certificates forwarded in the HTTP header.
+This value specifies that a service accepts client certificates forwarded in the HTTP header only.
 The Gateway service extracts information from a valid client certificate.
-For validation, the certificate needs to be trusted by API Mediation Layer, and needs to contain a Client Authentication (1.3.6.1.5.5.7.3.2) entry in Extended Key Usage.
+For validation, the certificate needs to be trusted by API Mediation Layer.
+Extended Key Usage must either be empty or needs to contain a Client Authentication (1.3.6.1.5.5.7.3.2) entry.
 To use this scheme, it is also necessary to specify which headers to include.
 Specify these parameters in headers.
+This scheme does not relate to the certificate used in the TLS handshake between API ML and the southbound service, but rather the certificate that is forwarded in the header that authenticates the user.